-Terry is a Teaching Artist for Center for Arts-Inspired Learning, the Kennedy Center’s Ohio State-Based Collaborative Initiative, and Ohio Arts Council.
+Terry was a Teaching Artist for almost two decades with the Center for Arts-Inspired Learning.
+She was in the first group of artists selected for the Kennedy Center’s Ohio State-Based Collaborative Initiative, and a Teaching Artist for Ohio Arts Council.
 She presents professional development workshops on arts integration and Dalcroze Eurhythmics nationally.
 She has published articles in the Orff Echo, the American Dalcroze Journal, Seminars in Neurology, and Teaching Artist Journal.
-She has taught children, disadvantaged youth, amateur adults, the learning disabled, educators, and conservatory students around the world.
+She has taught children, disadvantaged youth, amateur adults, the learning disabled, educators, actors, professional musicians, and conservatory students around the world.
 She sings with the Cleveland Orchestra Blossom Festival Chorus and Choral Arts Cleveland.

 In November 2014, Terry collaborated with Taipei puppeteer Mi-Chen Chiu and Cleveland-based dancer Tom Evert, to create “Young Dreams—Life in 3 Parts,” an intimate work of puppetry, dance, and improvised music, sponsored by the Cleveland Foundation “Creative Fusion“ Program.
 Her solo piano program “Classical Expressions of the Folk Tradition” has been received with great acclaim.
 Terry has been a member of the Rebecca Penneys Piano Festival faculty for the 2019 and 2020 seasons.
 Currently she teaches a course in Russian Song for Case Western Reserve University.
 She has been performing with Siberian balalaika virtuoso Oleg Kruglyakov as “Russian Duo” since 2007.